codescrum/rails-template-docker-kubernetes/README.md

 - [Factory Girl](https://github.com/thoughtbot/factory_girl) factory_girl is a fixtures replacement with a straightforward definition syntax, support for multiple build strategies (saved instances, unsaved instances, attribute hashes, and stubbed objects), and support for multiple factories for the same class (user, admin_user, and so on), including factory inheritance.

 ### CODE QUALITY
-We have integrated four (4) powerful gems for checking the code quality.
+We have integrated five (5) powerful gems for checking the code quality.

 #### Rubocop ([GITHUB REPO](https://github.com/bbatsov/rubocop))
 A Ruby static code analyzer, based on the community Ruby style guide.
 You can execute this code inspection process by using the `$ rubocop --format html -o tmp/rubocop.html` command, it will generate a new file `tmp/rubocop.html` in which you can see your “offenses” inside your code.
 Also, you can find the config rubocop file in `.rubocop.yml`